• Skip to primary navigation

 stoddard manufacturing tiger

 By 1882, the company employed 450 workers.
-Charlie Taylor, the Wright Brothers’ mechanic who built the first aircraft engine, first worked for Stoddard making farm implements and later bicycles when the company pivoted in the 1890s.
+Charlie Taylor, the Wright Brothers’ shop mechanic who built the first aircraft engine, first worked for Stoddard making farm implements and later bicycles when the company pivoted in the 1890s.

 Stoddard was interested in transportation beyond bicycles, however.
 He was the Secretary of the Third Street Railway in Dayton, as well as the Vice President of a Toledo wagon manufacturer named Milburn.